rvesse/lubm-uba/ReadMe.md

 Using consolidation will reduce the number of files generated though total IO will be roughly the same.
 With `--consolidate Partial` you get a file per university (which can still be a lot of files at scale) while `--consolidate Full` will produce a single file per-thread which provides the least number of files while still giving good parallel throughput.

+Some data formats e.g. the property graph ones require producing single files in which case two pass writes are used to balance IO contention across threads.
+Each thread generates files which are then registered with a background thread which combines these into a final file.

+There are other data formats such as N-Triples and Turtle where this additional consolidation maybe optionally enabled by setting `--consolidate Maximal`.
+When you use this is setting the generator will select an optimal consolidation mode to use for the data format in question and apply any necessary two pass consolidation.

 #### Compression

 The `--compress` option trades processing power for substantially reduced IO.
 The reduced IO is invaluable at larger scales, for example with 1000 universities and `--consolidate Full` the compressed N-Triples output file is 706 MB while the uncompressed output is 23 GB i.e. an approximately 32x compression ratio.